-Cargill Triple S products follow a traceable and third party verified single site-level Mass Balance chain of custody.
-This means the quantity of product sold shall be equal to, or less than, the quantity of Triple S product entering the supply chain.
-To qualify, the Triple S quantity must be physically purchased and received into Cargill's inland silo network directly from the qualified farms.
+Cargill 3S soy, corn and canola products follow a traceable and third party verified single site-level Mass Balance chain of custody.
+This means the quantity of product sold shall be equal to, or less than, the quantity of 3S product entering the supply chain.
+To qualify, the 3S quantity must be physically purchased and received into Cargill's inland silo network directly from the qualified farms.

-Triple S soy beans can be physically mixed with non-certified beans but the same quantity of beans needs to be transported through the physical supply chain to carry the Mass Balance quantity from one step in the supply chain to the next.
+3S soy, corn and canola can be physically mixed with non-verified beans but the same quantity of product needs to be transported through the physical supply chain to carry the Mass Balance quantity from one step in the supply chain to the next.
 Site-level Mass Balance is demonstrated with all commercial transactions traceable from the farm and then following all transport movements throughout the entire supply chain, including export and processing.

-There are no limitations on the farmer to sell soy beans to Cargill; therefore, many of the soy beans end up sold to other buyers as standard non-certified soy beans without continuing to carry the Triple $S^{TM}$ status.
-This whole soy bean quantity would have been included if Triple S had adopted an Area Mass Balance chain of custody, but instead Triple S is designed to provide full traceability through Site-level Mass Balance.
+3S cotton cannot be physically mixed with non-verified cotton due to the full traceable and segregated flow.
+There are no limitations on the farmer to sell products to Cargill; therefore, many of the products end up sold to other buyers as standard non-verified without continuing to carry the 3S[TM] status.
+This whole quantity of products would have been included if 3S had adopted an Area Mass Balance chain of custody, but instead 3S is designed to provide traceability through Site-level Mass Balance.
+Cargill 3S program description